2025 Solar Incentives Guide for Riviera Beach, FL - Tax Credits & Rebates

 When you think about solar incentives, you probably think of federal incentives first.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

 The ITC originally covered 30% of the total cost of solar system installation, although that number has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
-There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+There is no maximum claim amount.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be in the United States and owned by you.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local Riviera Beach solar panel installation expert with your questions.
+The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local Riviera Beach solar panel installers with your questions.

 State & Local Solar Incentives

-There are often state solar incentives available in addition to federal ones.
-Rebates, tax credits and more might be available at a more local level.
-The incentives — which might be given by the state of Florida, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.
+In addition to those provided at the federal level, there are often also state solar incentives.
+Tax credits, rebates and more can be offered at a more local level.
+The incentives — which might be given by the state of Florida, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Riviera Beach

-Solar energy use nationwide has gone up tremendously in the last 15 years, in part thanks to the proliferation of solar incentives.
-You might receive these incentives from your local utility company, the federal government or the Florida government.
-When you're prepared to switch over to solar energy, reaching out to your local Riviera Beach solar panel installation expert is a great first step.
+The nationwide use of solar energy has increased enormously in the last 15 years, in part thanks to the growth in the number of solar incentives.
+You can obtain these incentives from your local utility company, the federal government or the Florida government.
+When you're prepared to make the switch to solar energy, talking to your local Riviera Beach solar panel installation expert is an excellent place to start.

 EcoWatch's Riviera Beach, FL Solar Incentives FAQs